elmurci/xpring-rs/README.md

 //SUCCEEDED
 ```

-**Note:** The example transactionHash may lead to a "Transaction not found." error because the TestNet is regularly reset, or the accessed node may only maintain one month of history.
-Recent transaction hashes can be found in the [XRP Ledger Explorer](https://livenet.xrpl.org)
+**Note:** The example transactionHash may lead to a "Transaction not found." error because the Testnet is regularly reset, or the accessed node may only maintain one month of history.
+Recent transaction hashes can be found in the XRP Ledger Explorer: [Mainnet](https://livenet.xrpl.org) or [Testnet](https://testnet.xrpl.org).

 #### Sending XRP